Talk to Local Expert

 What's Included

-• Accommodation on the trip and during the climbing (Tent) sharing basis
+• Accommodation during the trek and climbing (tent accommodation) on a sharing basis

-• Porters, a Climbing Guide, and a Guide wages, food, accommodation, and insurance
+• trekking guide, climbing guides, and other support staff wages, food, accommodation, and insurance

 • Climbing guide equipment

-• Airfare for you, Guide, and climbing guide
+• Lukla–Kathmandu airfare for you, the guide, and the climbing guide

 What's Excludes

-• Any donation along the trail and anything that is not mentioned above
+• Donations along the trail and anything not mentioned above

 Trip Equipments